Working Hours

 Visits

-Please come alone.
-If —for any reason— you wish to bring someone along, please don’t bring in more than one person.
+Please come alone or don’t bring in more than one person.

-Please do not bring along children or pets (see above).
+Please do not bring along children or pets.

 Tattooing